TaylorDarneille/MERN-Auth-API/README.md

 }
 ```

-Create a new user in Postman. :tada: No more password being sent!
+Create a new user in Insomnia. :tada: No more password being sent!
 However, it seems we introduced another issue.
 Now, we have both an `_id` and an `id` field.
 Technically, this additional `id` field is just a virtual because we used a toJSON virtual.
 You can verify that itʼs not storing the value in MongoDB separately.
 If it bugs you, you can add `id: false` as a key/value pair in the options object that has the `timestamps` and `toJSON` properties.

 ### Store a Hashed Password